duvaneljulien/duvaneljulien.github.io/index.md

 Until ?

-> I'm going to leave Switzerland for **`Stanford University`** in San Francisco (USA) next September 2014.
+> I'm going to leave Switzerland to **`Stanford University`** in San Francisco (USA) next September 2014.
 I'm going to be over there as a Visiting Student Researcher to do my master's thesis.
-My studies are going to be over and I am going to be a **`Master of Science MSc in Applied Mathematics`**.
+Afterwards I am going to have a **`Master of Science MSc in Applied Mathematics`**.

 What can I do ?